⚡ Quick: jump to your motor size

 • Upgrade to IE3 or IE4 premium efficiency motors — payback is typically 1–3 years

-• Ensure motors are correctly sized — an oversized motor running at 40% load is very inefficient
+• Ensure motors are correctly sized — an oversized motor running at 40% load wastes significantly more energy

 • Schedule motor operation during off-peak tariff hours where time-of-day pricing exists